 Call for Proposals

-For the 2022 AAR meeting, we hope to organize sessions around one or more of the following topics:
+For the 2023 AAR Annual Meeting, we hope to organize sessions around one or more of the following topics:

 For session proposals, please indicate the type of session you are proposing (panel or roundtable); innovative and interactive sessions are especially welcome, and our co-chairs are happy to discuss what category might best fit any given proposal.
 In keeping with our commitment to presenting diverse perspectives and voices in each of our sessions, we also urge you to indicate what types of diversity your proposal or participants might represent.